 Lisbon is the capital city of Portugal.
 With its population of over 3 million people, it is the 11th most crowded city amongst European Union cities.
-Lisbon’s population constitutes over quarter of the total population in Portugal.
+Lisbon’s population constitutes over a quarter of the total population in Portugal.
 The city is one of the most popular tourist destinations in the world.
 As a result, Lisbon’s Humberto Delgado Airport welcomes more than 20 million visitors per year.

 Historically, Lisbon is one of the oldest cities in Europe.
-Under Phoenicians’ reign, Lisbon was used as a trade port with its strategic location during 1200s BC.
+Under the Phoenicians’ reign, Lisbon was used as a trade port with its strategic location during 1200s BC.
 The city that spent several centuries under Rome’s reign and then several centuries under Muslims’ reign offers many antique beauties to its guests.

 Apart from its historical attractions, Lisbon also offers a vibrant, modern city life with attractions for both who seek peace and adventure.
 The city’s nightlife is among the bests of Europe.
 All these qualities make it very hard to finish a trip to Lisbon in just one day.
 This guide is here to help tourists in a hurry.